-During the forbearance period, principal and interest is deferred, and no fees, penalties, or interest beyond the regularly scheduled amounts will accrue on the borrower's account.
+During the forbearance period, principal and interest are deferred, and no fees, penalties, or interest beyond the regularly scheduled amounts will accrue on the borrower's account.
 But the CARES Act doesn't specify what happens to the portion of the payment that usually goes toward paying property taxes and homeowners' insurance if you have an escrow account.

 Fortunately, based on federal law and standard servicing practices, your servicer will probably let you defer making payments for escrow items during the forbearance.
 If your taxes or insurance comes due during this time, the servicer will most likely advance money to pay those bills if the account doesn't have sufficient funds to pay the expense.

-With some mortgage loans, the borrower has to pay the servicer a specific amount each month to cover property taxes and homeowners' insurance, which are called "escrow items.”
-(Sometimes escrow items also include private mortgage insurance and homeowners' association dues.
+With some mortgage loans, the borrower has to pay the servicer a specific amount each month to cover property taxes and homeowners' insurance, which are called "escrow items."
+Sometimes escrow items also include private mortgage insurance and homeowners' association dues.

 The servicer pays for the escrow items on the borrower's behalf as the bills come due.
 Having an escrow account ensures that your taxes, insurance premiums, and the like, are paid on time and in full.

 For this reason, some people prefer to hold on to their money and pay the tax and insurance bills themselves.
-If you prefer to pay for these items on your own, you might be able to cancel your mortgage escrow account.
+If you want to pay for these items on your own, you might be able to cancel your mortgage escrow account.

 The CARES Act doesn't specify how servicers should handle the portion of mortgage payments that goes toward escrow items.
 A previous version of the law, however, required the servicer to pay or advance funds for escrow items in a timely manner during the forbearance period.
 Even though this requirement wasn't included in the final version of the CARES Act, Regulation X, which implements the Real Estate Settlement Procedures Act (RESPA), generally governs how servicers should handle escrow accounts.

-For instance, under certain circumstances, like when a borrower's mortgage payment is more than 30 days overdue, the servicer usually must keep an existing insurance policy in place if the borrower has an escrow account from which the servicer pays the insurance bill—even if the servicer needs to advance funds to the borrower's escrow account.
+For instance, under certain circumstances, federal law requires the servicer to keep an existing insurance policy in place if the borrower has an escrow account from which the servicer pays the insurance bill—even if the servicer needs to advance funds to the borrower's escrow account.

-Moreover, many servicers are interpreting the CARES Act as requiring forbearance for the escrowed part of borrowers' monthly payments, along with the principal and interest.
+Moreover, many servicers interpret the CARES Act as requiring forbearance for the escrowed part of borrowers' monthly payments, along with the principal and interest.
 Still, it's a good idea to verify with your servicer that you don't have to pay the escrow amounts during the forbearance.

 If your mortgage doesn't have an escrow account and you usually pay your insurance and taxes on your own, you should continue to make those payments.

-A local foreclosure lawyer can advise you about your legal rights under federal mortgage servicing laws and tell you about any state foreclosure laws.
+A local foreclosure lawyer can advise you about your legal rights under federal mortgage servicing laws and tell you about state foreclosure laws.
 A HUD-approved housing counselor can provide you with helpful information (at no cost) about different mortgage-relief options.